Happy New Year and

 welcome to 100 days 2019!

-Please take a moment to register in the challenge
+Please take a minute to register in the challenge:

 Official Rules (click here for a PDF version)

 - Start practice on Jan.
 1st or any day within the first two weeks of January.

 - Practice EVERY DAY for 100 consecutive days.
 There is no time minimum, but you must actually practice.
 It does not count if you just make some noise or play something sloppily.
 To count as practice, you must play something several times with the mindful intent of making it better.
 If you have an extremely short practice one day, try to make up for it the following day!

 - Record your days on the official 100 Days Chart.
 Write in that day’s number each day after you practice.
 (1 for the 1st day, 2 for the 2nd day, etc.)

 - You have 3 emergency passes – they are the small boxes on the bottom right.
 If you miss a day, put an X in one of the small boxes instead of writing a number in the big boxes.
 The next day (after you practice!) continue with the next number.
 Do not leave any boxes blank.

 - If you use all three passes and miss another day, you are out of the game.
 (TIP: If you miss a day during the 1st two weeks, start over! )

 - You may not double up one day to make up for a missed day.
 It’s 100 days.
 Not 100 times.